Schism: Jainism

 The first schism in Jainism happened around the fourth century BCE, leading to rise of two major sects, Digambara and Śvetāmbara, which were later subdivided in further sub-sects.
+This division arose primarily over a disagreement of monastic dress, with the Digambara emphasising the importance for the nakedness of monks and disallowing the ordination of women, and the Śvetāmbara allowing for simple white monastic garments and women as monastics.

 Judaism

 Major Jewish denominations are Orthodox Judaism and non-Orthodox: Reform, Conservative and Reconstructionist.

 In early Jewish history, the Jewish and Samaritan religions were the product of the schism during the Babylonian Exile (6th Century BCE).
 Schisms in Judaism included the emergence of Christianity and Mandaeism.